antoniospg/UnityOcean/docs/OceanSimulation.md

 L= \frac{v²}{g}
 $$

-if you want to supress waves smaller that a small length l << L, just add this multiplicative factor to the Phillips Spectrum:
+if you want to suppress waves smaller than a small length l << L, just add this multiplicative factor to the Phillips Spectrum:

 $$
 exp(-(kl)²)